 You're responsible for renewing your PHSIN registration on time.

 Send your PHSIN forms to us

-You can send us your forms by email or post.
-If you're paying by cheque, please email or fax us a copy of the cheque and application(s) and post the originals.
+You can email or post your forms to us.
+If you're paying by cheque, email or fax us a copy of the cheque and application(s), and post the originals.

 Plants, Food and Environment